HomeBlog Home

 Address: 3620 Kildaire Farm Rd, Cary, NC 27518

 CORRAL Riding Academy is located in Cary, a well-known Raleigh suburb about a 16-minute drive away.
-This non-profit organization equips and helps adolescent girls in high-risk situations through the healing and holistic program of equine therapy.
+This faith-motivated organization helps girls address hurt, trauma, and unhealthy patterns through working with horses, allowing them to learn emotional intelligence and develop leadership skills.

 7. Food Bank of Central and Eastern North Carolina